-What Makes a Substance Abuse Aftercare Program Successful
+What Makes a Substance Abuse Aftercare Program Successful?

-There are numerous reasons as to why aftercare operates successfully.
+There are numerous reasons why aftercare operates successfully.
 Like all forms of addiction treatment, the main philosophical goal behind aftercare treatment is to account for the entire person and all of his or her needs.
 In fact, there are many areas of life to which substance abuse aftercare programs cater.

 The specific areas of life that successful aftercare programs cater to the needs of include:

 The best aftercare programs make a conscious effort to simultaneously cater to the service needs of all these areas of life.
 This is because the stress of not having all these needs met could cause an addict to relapse.

 What Makes Up a Successful Substance Abuse Aftercare Program?

 There are four main components of a successful substance abuse aftercare program: health, home, purpose, and community.